JGonnermann/JGonnermann.github.io/content/blog/facet-preprint-2025.md

 date: 2025-08-01
 authors: ["admin", Jennifer Haase, Konstantin Fackeldey, Sebastian Pokutta]
 featured: true
-summary: "Our latest preprint on teacher-centred LLM-based multi-agent systems for personalized educational worksheets has been published on arXiv."
+summary: "Aug 2025 - Have a look at our recent preprint 'FACET: Teacher-Centred LLM-Based Multi-Agent Systems—Towards Personalized Educational Worksheets' that has been published on arXiv.
+The paper presents a teacher-centred LLM-based multi-agent system that supports teachers in developing personalized educational materials according to students characteristics.
+[Read the full paper on arXiv →](https://arxiv.org/abs/2508.11401)"

 # Optional: Add external links
 links: